teamplify/teamplify-runner/README.md

 to give your SSL configuration an A+ rating.
 This process is rather slow and may take a few minutes to complete.
-If you open Teamplify in your browser and see that the SSL connection can't be established or is not trusted, the problem may be caused by DH params or the SSL certificate generation that are still in progress.
+If you open Teamplify in your browser and see that the SSL connection can't be established or is not trusted, the problem may be caused by DH params or the SSL certificate generations that are still in progress.
-When DH params and the SSL certificate are successfully generated, they are saved for future use, and subsequent restarts of the server should be much faster.
+After DH params and the SSL certificate have been successfully generated, they are saved for future use and subsequent restarts of the server should be much faster.

 If you have just started the server for the very first time, please give it a few minutes to complete the initialization and then refresh the page in your browser.
-If after a few minutes, the browser reports that the connection is not trusted, it probably means that the certificate generation has failed.
+If after a few minutes the browser reports that the connection is not trusted, it probably means that the certificate generation has failed.
 Please check the
 following: